dd-harp/exDE/README.md

 ## Contributing

-For information about how to contribute to the development of exDE, please read our [article on how to contribute](articles/contribute.html)!
+For information about how to contribute to the development of exDE, please read our article on how to contribute at `vignette("Contributing")`!

 ## Modular Dynamics